A. Eligibility for Award

 Salary savings will be used to pay an award as research discretionary funds to eligible researchers.
 Research discretionary funds earned through the Salary Savings Award are subject to the same conditions and restrictions as the Indirect Cost Recovery Sharing program.

-If a faculty member has at least $10,000 in research discretionary funds in their account, they may request to take the Salary Savings Award as supplemental salary.
+If a faculty member has at least $10,000 in research discretionary funds in their account, they may request to take part or all of the Salary Savings Award as supplemental salary.
 The faculty member must submit a formal request with a narrative justification indicating why they do not need research discretionary funds and prefer to take the award as supplemental salary.
 These requests must be approved by the faculty member’s department chair and dean.
 The Award, if approved to be taken as a salary supplement, will be subject to standard state and federal tax withholding.

 To be eligible for award payout, the calculated award must be at least $1,000 for the individual faculty member.
 In addition, the faculty member must still be employed at the University on the date of the distribution.
 The awards will be paid out in August after the end of the fiscal year as a payroll payment to the faculty member.